 Skip to main content

 All API requests authenticated via API key or OAuth token are subject to rate limiting.
-Limits are enforced per credential and per organization.
+Limits are enforced per organization — every API key and OAuth token issued to your organization shares one rate-limit budget.
+Creating additional credentials does not raise your limit.

 Authentication methodHeaderApplies to